-Public transportation may not be a significant chunk of your monthly expenditure, but that’s no reason to leave miles on the table.
-A regular recurring expense, when charged to the right credit card, can help your miles balance grow bit by bit over time.
+Public transport is unlikely to be a significant chunk of your monthly expenditure, but that’s no reason to leave miles on the table.
+Every little bit helps, and a regular recurring expense, charged to the right credit card, can reap rewards over time.

 |This guide forms part of the “best card” series.
 Check out other category specific guides below, or the overall guide here.|

 |💗 Donations | 🏫 Education | 🥡 Food Delivery | 🏥 Hospitals | ☂️ Insurance | ⛽ Petrol | 🚍 Public Transport | 🚰 Utilities|

 Earning miles on public transportation is a relatively recent phenomenon, made possible by the government’s push towards contactless payments.

 There are three ways to go about using your credit card for public transport, but be warned: only one of them will earn rewards!